 And more - new channels such as chat are always evolving

-Note that many of these channels offer both paid and non-paid options, so remember to test, analyse and adjust to find the ones that are right for your content promotion.
+Note that many of these channels offer both paid and non-paid options, so remember to test, analyse and adjust to find the ones that are right for your content and specific audience.

-Quality content is the pillar on which a successful Inbound campaign is built.
-But it is equally as important to ensure that it reaches your prospects in a way that will nurture and engage them.
+Quality content is the pillar on which successful campaigns are built.
+But it is equally as important to ensure that that content reaches your prospects in a way that will nurture and engage them.